aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/pdf-file-metadata/_index.md

 ---
-title: Working with PDF File Metadata using Node.js via C++
+title: Working with PDF File Metadata in Node.js
 linktitle: PDF File Metadata
 type: docs
 weight: 130
 url: /nodejs-cpp/pdf-file-metadata/
-description: This section explains how to get PDF file information, how to get metadata from a PDF file, set PDF File Information.
+description: This section explains how to get PDF file information, how to get metadata from a PDF file, set PDF File Information in Node.js.
-lastmod: "2023-02-17"
+lastmod: "2023-10-17"
 sitemap:
     changefreq: "weekly"
     priority: 0.7